Several blood drives planned in area - Troy Daily News

 In addition, several other drives have been planned for the week before Christmas.
 They include:

 • First Presbyterian Church of Troy on Wednesday, Dec.
-20, from 2-6 p.m. in the meeting room, 20 S. Walnut St.
+20 from 2 p.m. to 6 p.m. in the meeting room, 20 S. Walnut St.

 The “Be a Deer – Donate Blood” long-sleeve t-shirt is free to everyone who registers to donate.
 Schedule an appointment online at www.DonorTime.com or call 1 (800) 388-GIVE.